Ivan-Caballos/Ivan-Caballos.github.io/projects/lab-aissistant.md

 **Status:** v0 stable and running on my Raspberry Pi 4.
 Project still open: **v0.2 Voice Logging Engine** (local speech-to-text + structured lab notes).
 **Focus:** Reliable self-hosted logging + searchable engineering notes + API-first workflow + future hands-free capture.

+**Note:** This is a LAN-only self-hosted tool running on my Raspberry Pi.
+The Pi is not always powered on, so the portfolio shows screenshots and validation evidence rather than a public live demo.

 ---

 ## Objective